-US Units of Measure for Cooking Posted by gary on Oct 10, 2019 in Culture, food
+US Units of Measure for Cooking Posted by Gary Locke on Oct 10, 2019 in Culture, food

 I love to cook.
 I find it relaxing, but also creative.
 When I get home at night I gather my ingredients for dinner, pull out the necessary cookware and utensils, pour a glass of wine, and focus on making something that my wife and I will enjoy at the table.
 I rarely measure anything.
 I’ve been doing this for years, so I can pretty much just estimate amounts as I pull it all together.